Prag8855/aab/content/guides/freelance-visa.md

 - **If you have an [opportunity card](/glossary/Chancenkarte)**
     You can come to Germany, then convert your opportunity card into a freelance visa.
 You can't be self-employed with an opportunity card; you must wait for your freelance visa.[^11]
 - **If you have a [[Schengen visa]]**
     Schengen visas are for tourism, not immigration.
-You can't apply for a freelance visa with a Schengen visa.
+Usually, if you enter Germany with a Schengen visa, you can't apply for a freelance visa *in Germany*.
 Your application will be rejected.
 You must [apply in your home country](#how-to-apply-in-your-country).[^25]

 If these options don't apply to you, you must [apply for the freelance visa in your home country](#how-to-apply-in-your-country).[^19]